LEB-EPFL/eda_plugin/docs/source/examples.rst

 >>> eda_plugin.examples.main.keras()

 To get an image that the neural network can process, use the ImageInjector plugin installed during the setup process in the on-the-fly processor pipeline in Micro-Manager.
 (Plugins -> On-the-fly image processing -> ImageInjector)
+Attention: The ImageInjector has to be deactivated during calibration.

 You can download an example dataset by